Sultan Ahmed bin Sulayem: Business career

+He helped establish and headed the DP World subsidiary private equity fund Istithmar World.

-He has been non-executive chairman of Virgin Hyperloop since 2018.
+Bin Sulayem has been non-executive chairman of Virgin Hyperloop since 2018.
 He is a board member of the Dubai Executive Council and the UAE Federal Tax Authority, as well as the Investment Corporation of Dubai (the emirate's sovereign wealth fund) until 2009.
+He has also held the chairmanships of the Ports, Customs & Free Zone Corporation (PCFC) and the Dubai International Chamber.

+In February 2026, he ceased to be chairman and CEO of DP World.

+In July 2026, he was appointed to the position of executive chairman of MMC Ports, the largest port operator in Malaysia.

 Personal life

 Bin Sulayem owns hotels on Nakheel's Palm Islands, and a stake in a real estate brokerage company.
 He was awarded an honorary doctorate from Middlesex University in Dubai in 2008.

-His son, Ahmed Sultan Bin Sulayem, is the chairman of the government-owned Dubai Multi Commodities Centre.
+His son, Ahmed Sultan bin Sulayem, is the chairman of the government-owned Dubai Multi Commodities Centre.

-According to The Wall Street Journal, in 2017, Bin Sulayem paid Jeffrey Epstein $6,200, and a day later, Epstein paid Bin Sulayem the same amount.
-The journal reported Bin Sulayem was scheduled to visit Epstein's townhouse during the period 2011–2014.